Petra Matić (Croatia) is an artist, curator, and activist.

 She is the founder and director of Jutro, a cultural organization working across contemporary art, heritage, and human rights.

-She recently presented her research on Non-Aligned Zagreb at the Institute of Economics Zagreb and Galerija VN, and has exhibited her works in exhibitions and festivals including documenta fifteen, Fotograf Festival Prague, and Ljubljana Design Biennial.
+Petra recently presented her work at the Institute of Economics Zagreb, Gudskul, and Delfina Foundation, and has exhibited her works in exhibitions and festivals including documenta fifteen, Fotograf Festival Prague, and Ljubljana Design Biennial.

 She has previously worked at the Grande-Synthe refugee camp, where she established a community cinema and managed a community kitchen.